What are BMC's roots and accomplishments?

 An instructor at the Stanford Latter-day Saint Institute of Religion, Lynne H. Wilson, noticed a disturbing trend.
 Some of the best and brightest Latter-day Saint youth were entering Stanford as believing freshmen and then leaving the Church without ever seriously engaging the Book of Mormon.
 Part of the problem was they did not know where to go for reliable Book of Mormon material.
 Another part of the problem was they expected information to be presented in a modern social media-savvy way.
-At an academic conference in November, 2014, Lynne and Jack Welch spoke about the idea of creating an organization able to communicate the awe of the Nephite text to a wide audience.
+At an academic conference in November, 2014, Lynne and Jack Welch spoke about the need for creating an organization able to communicate the awe of the Nephite text to a wide audience.
 In April, 2015, generous donors came forward and Book of Mormon Central (BMC) was born under the direction of John W. Welch and Kirk Magleby.
 The first employees were hired in August, 2015 and KnoWhy publication began on January 1, 2016.

 BMC Chairman, Jack Welch, founded FARMS in 1979 and led BYU Studies from 1991 - 2018.
 BMC is allied with BYU Studies, BYU RSC, Interpreter Foundation, FAIR Mormon, LDS Perspectives Podcast, John A. Widtsoe Foundation, and others.
 In April, 2016, BMAF merged into BMC.
 Book of Mormon Central has in its genetic makeup much of the significant Book of Mormon scholarship that has been done since the 1940’s.
 On the other hand, it is as modern as Twitter and Instagram.
 Some milestone accomplishments:

 - 2016 BMC’s KnoWhy mobile app debuted at BYU Education Week.